The character sheet for Joseph Heller's novel Catch-22 and its adaptations.

 - Adapted Out: In all screen adaptations to date.

-- Eagleland: Firmly believes in Type I, is a firm example of Type II.
+- Eagleland: Firmly believes in America the Beautiful, is a firm example of America the Boorish.

 - Innocently Insensitive: To an extent; he is only malicious when he feels threatened by those with different values.